ArduPilot/ardupilot_wiki/plane/source/docs/advanced-failsafe-configuration.rst

 flight.
 If all of your available GPS receivers lose position lock then this initiates a GPS failure failsafe.

-When a GPS failure occurs (which is defines as loss of GPS lock for 3 seconds) the AFS system will look at the AFS_WP_GPS_LOSS parameter.
+When a GPS failure occurs (which is defined as loss of GPS lock for 3 seconds) the AFS system will look at the AFS_WP_GPS_LOSS parameter.
 This parameter species a waypoint number in your mission to use when a GPS failure occurs.
 If AFS_WP_GPS_LOSS is non-zero the aircraft will